About Yamiche @yamiche

 Alcindor is also a contributor for NBC News and MSNBC often appearing on a number of shows including Morning Joe, Andrea Mitchell Reports, The Rachel Maddow Show, and Meet the Press with Chuck Todd.

 Previously, Alcindor worked as a national political reporter for The New York Times where she covered the presidential campaigns of Mr. Trump and Senator Bernie Sanders as well as Congress.
-She also wrote about the impact of President Donald Trump's policies on working class people and people of color.
+She also wrote about the impact of President Donald Trump's policies on working-class people and people of color.

-Before joining The Times, she was a national breaking news reporter for USA Today and traveled across the country to cover stories including the school shooting in Newtown, Conn., the death of Trayvon Martin in Sanford, Fla. and the police related protests in Ferguson, Mo. and Baltimore, Md.
+Before joining The Times, she was a national breaking news reporter for USA Today and traveled across the country to cover stories including the school shooting in Newtown, Conn., the death of Trayvon Martin in Sanford, Fla. and the police-related protests in Ferguson, Mo. and Baltimore, Md.
 Alcindor’s overall goal is to be a civil rights journalist and she was inspired by the late PBS NewsHour anchor Gwen Ifill.

-In 2020, the White House Correspondents' Association named Alcindor the recipient of the Aldo Beckman Award for Overall Excellence in White House Coverage.
-She has also been honored with the Ifill Next Generation Award by Simmons University and NextGen Leader Award by the Georgetown Entertainment & Media Alliance.
+In 2020, Alcindor was named the recipient of RTDNA's John F. Hogan Distinguished Service Award, IWMF’s Gwen Ifill Award and the White House Correspondents' Association's Aldo Beckman Award for Overall Excellence in White House Coverage.
+She is a member of the National Association of Black Journalists (NABJ) and was named the organization's 2020 "Journalist of the Year."
+Alcindor has also been honored with the Ifill Next Generation Award by Simmons University and NextGen Leader Award by the Georgetown Entertainment & Media Alliance.
 In 2017, she won an award in a tribute to Ifill during Syracuse University's Toner Prize ceremony.
-She is a member of the National Association of Black Journalists and was named the organization’s "Emerging Journalist of the Year" in 2013.
+NABJ also named Alcindor its "Emerging Journalist of the Year" in 2013.